522 Postmarket Surveillance Studies Program

 522 Postmarket Surveillance Studies Database

-CDRH launched the 522 Postmarket Surveillance Studies Database to keep all stakeholders informed of the progress of each 522 postmarket surveillance study.
+CDRH established the 522 Postmarket Surveillance Studies Database to share information (such as study description, interim and final study results) regarding each 522 postmarket surveillance study.

-The database displays general information regarding each study, as well as the overall study status (based on protocol-driven timelines and adequacy of the data), and the applicant’s reporting status for each submission due.
+The database also provides the overall study status (based on timelines set in the 522 order, approved postmarket surveillance plan, and adequacy of the data), and the manufacturer’s reporting status for each submission due.

 Searching and Sorting the Database

-Search: You can search the database for all orders by manufacturer, device name, medical specialty, or 522 order number.
-To search the database, type the search term in the search field and click Search.
+Search: You can search the database for all orders by manufacturer, device name, or 522 order number.
+To search the database, type the term in the search field and click Search.

-Sort: You can sort the database by manufacturer, device name, 522 order number, or date 522 order.
+Sort or Filter: You can sort the database by manufacturer, device name, medical specialty, 522 order number, or date of 522 order.
+You can also filter the 522 orders by their status (active, inactive, and all orders).

-- Click the button for the type of orders you want to sort: Active, Inactive, or All Orders.
+- To filter the 522 orders, click the button for the type of orders you want to sort: Active, Inactive, or All Orders.

-- Click the arrow in the column heading to sort the displayed orders.
+- To sort, click the arrow in the column heading to sort the displayed orders.

 Terms Used in the Database